Interpolation can hurt robust generalization even when there is no noise: Risk minimization framework

 \subsection{Problem setting}

 This paper considers the supervised learning problem of estimating a mapping from $d$-dimensional real-valued features $x\in \R^d$ to a target $y \in \YY \subseteq \R$ given a training set of labeled samples $\Traindata = \{(\xind{i}, \y_i)\}_{i=1}^n$.
-We assume that the feature vectors $x_i$ are drawn \iid{} from the marginal distribution $\probx$ that we assume to be an isotropic Gaussian throughout this paper.
-This paper focuses on noiseless observations $y_i = \langle \thetatrue, x_i\rangle$ for regression tasks and $y_i = \sgn(\langle \thetatrue, x_i \rangle)$ for classification tasks respectively.
-The main results however are more general and apply to noisy observations as well.
-For regression, we assume additive Gaussian noise with zero mean and $\sigma^2$ variance while for classification we flip a certain percentage of the training labels.
+We assume that the feature vectors $x_i$ are drawn \iid{} from the marginal distribution $\probx$ that we assume to be an isotropic Gaussian.
+We further focus on noiseless observations $y_i = \langle \thetatrue, x_i\rangle$ for regression tasks and $y_i = \sgn(\langle \thetatrue, x_i \rangle)$ for classification tasks, respectively.
+However, the main results are more general and apply to noisy observations as well.
+For regression, we assume additive Gaussian noise with zero mean and $\sigma^2$ variance, while for classification we flip a certain percentage of the training labels.

 This paper studies the high-dimensional asymptotic regime where $d/n \to \gamma$ as both the dimensionality $d$ and the number of samples $n$ tend to infinity.
-This high-dimensional setting is widely studied as it can often -- as in our experiments -- yield precise predictions for the risk of the estimator when both the input dimension and the data set size are It is also the predominant setting considered in previous theoretical works that discuss overparameterized linear models~\cite{Ali20,Deng20,Dobriban15, Hastie19,Javanmard20a,Javanmard20b,Sur19}.
+This high-dimensional setting is widely studied as it can often -- as in our experiments -- yield precise predictions for the risk of the estimator when both the input dimension and the data set size are large~\cite{Buhlmann11,Wainwright19}.
+It is also the predominant setting considered in previous theoretical works that discuss overparameterized linear models~\cite{Ali20,Deng20,Dobriban15, Hastie19,Javanmard20a,Javanmard20b,Sur19}.